kunigami/kunigami.github.io/blog/_posts/2020-07-11-from-wordpress-to-jekyll.md

 root = tree.getroot()
 {% endhighlight %}

-Root can be used to search elements within the XML tree.
-If you used JavaScript DOM APIs like nod.getElementById(), the idea is very similar:
+`root` can be used to search elements within the XML tree.
+If you used JavaScript DOM APIs like `node.getElementById()`, the idea is very similar:

 {% highlight python %}
 root.findall('./channel/item')
 {% endhighlight %}

-One difficulty I had was matching tags with namespaces such as:
+One difficulty I had was matching tags containing namespaces such as:

 {% highlight xml %}
 <wp:post_type>post</wp:post_type>
 {% endhighlight %}

+Where `wp` is the namespace.
+Running:

 {% highlight python %}
 node.find("wp:post_type")
 {% endhighlight %}

-Won’t do, you need to provide an additional parameter, the namespaces.
-They’re listed in the XML itself, in my case:
+Won’t do, you need to provide an additional parameter, a list of the namespaces.
+They’re listed in the XML itself (`xmlns` attributes), in my case:

 {% highlight xml %}
 <rss version="2.0"